razvaneski/AssemblyARM/README.md

 # AssemblyARM

 Debian-based tool for running Assembly x86 on ARM machines, using Docker.
-It's a simple Dockerfile that installs Vim, Nano, Git and other stuff for you to work with.
+It's a simple Dockerfile that creates a Linux 64 bit instance, installs Vim, Nano, Git and other stuff for you to work with.
+Also includes a neat Nano code-formatter for Assembly x86 (AT&T) from my other repo, AssemblySF.

 Created for Macs using Apple Silicon.
 May or may not work on other ARM devices.